Eviskull/40k_Roller/README.md

 I recommend using this only when the number of attacks to be rolled exceeds the number of dice that can reasonably fit in your hand.
 My limit is about 35.

 ## How it Works
 Just run python3 <number_of_dice> and press enter.
 Output is formatted for 40k specifically, so it mainly specified how many dice reached or exceeded a given number.
-For example, the `5+ -- 10` means that 10 dice rolled either a 5 or a 6.
+For example, the `5+ -- 10` means that 10 dice rolled "5-ups," meaning either a 5 or a 6.

+## Future Plans
+I'm going to implement an interactive mode, so you can just enter the number of dice to be rolled, rather than running python3 every time you want to use this utility.